MyFoodFit

 Limitations

-- Food labels can be incomplete or inconsistent; outputs are only as reliable as the label.
+• Food labels can be incomplete or inconsistent; outputs are only as reliable as the underlying product data.

 MyFoodFit provides educational information and does not provide medical advice, diagnosis, or treatment.